tucan9389/mlir-js-parser/docs/STABLEHLO_COVERAGE.md

 For broad corpus triage, allowing unregistered dialects can increase parse progress and improve error fidelity:

 - In code: call `ctx.allowUnregisteredDialects();` on the `MLIRContext`
+- The scan script also supports `--allow-unregistered` which enables this mode in the wasm parser (no rebuild needed)
 - You can gate this via an env var or build flag if you prefer not to change default behavior for production

 ## Artifacts at a glance